nes-lab/shepherd/docs/dev/contributing.rst

 Please stick to the C and Python codestyle guidelines provided with the source code.

-All Python code is supposed to be formatted using `Black <https://black.readthedocs.io/en/stable/>`_, limiting the maximum line width to 80 characters.
+All Python code is supposed to be formatted using `Black <https://black.readthedocs.io/en/stable/>`_ and `Flake8 <https://flake8.pycqa.org/en/latest/>`_ linter including some addons for cleaner and more secure code.
-This is defined in the `pyproject.toml` in the repository's root directory.

 C code shall be formatted according to the Linux kernel C codesytle guide.
 We provide the corresponding `clang-format` config as `.clang-format` in the repository's root directory.

 Many IDEs/editors allow to automatically format code using the corresponding formatter and codestyle.
 Please make use of this feature or otherwise integrate automatic codestyle formatting into your workflow.
+See `Releasing`_ for more details on our `pre-commit <https://pre-commit.com/>`_-workflow.

 Development setup
 -----------------